9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What does Cocoa Touch include and not include?
 * Why do Cocoa Touch classes start with two capital letters?
 * What is Swift, what is Objective-C and how do they relate and compare?
+* Explain why optionals are useful in Swift.
+* Explain `NSError` and how it works (or doesn't) in Swift.
+* When is `let` appropriate in Swift? `var`?
+* Why and where is the `map` function useful.
+* How do you track down bugs?
+What are your tools of choice?
+* There is a bug in Cocoa.
+What do you do?
+* There is a regression in a new version of our app causing a crashes on customer's devices.
+What do you do?
+How do you prevent new crashing bugs?
+*

 ####[[⬆]](#contents) <a name='ui'>Interface Questions:</a>